OndrejKincl/SmoothedParticles.jl/README.md

-For start, you can try to run one of the examples.
+For start, you can try to run dambreak simulation example.
 Follow these steps:

-1: Clone, download or copy file "collapse_dry.jl" from the [examples](https://github.com/OndrejKincl/SmoothedParticles.jl/tree/master/examples).
+1: Clone, download or copy the folder [examples](https://github.com/OndrejKincl/SmoothedParticles.jl/tree/master/examples).

-2: Open Julia from the destination folder with command:
+2: Open Julia from the folder with command:

 ```
 julia -t N